Evaluating GPT-4 with Vision on Detection of Radiological Findings on Chest Radiographs: Materials Methods

 After obtaining the PPV, TPR, and F1 score for each chest radiography, the macro averages were calculated for PPV, TPR, and F1 score across all 90 chest radiographs.

-In this study, the statistical significance was set at 0.05, and two-tailed t-tests were used for calculating the \textit{P} values for the performance metrics of GPT-4V in detecting radiological findings from chest radiography, specifically assessing the detection of findings represented by ICD codes and their associated lateralities in both zero-shot and few-shot settings.
+$P = .05$ was considered indicative of a statistically significant difference.
+Two-tailed t-tests were used for calculating the \textit{P} values for the performance metrics of GPT-4V in detecting radiologic findings from chest radiographs, specifically assessing the detection of findings represented by their associated lateralities and ICD-10 codes in both zero-shot and few-shot settings (Figs \ref{fig:zero}-\ref{fig:diff}).